 How We Can Help

 It is critical for the health of your tree that you understand the signs of illness.
 In many cases, small issues can be treated, and tree health can be restored.
-In serious cases, removal may be the best course of action.
+In serious cases, tree removal may be the best course of action.
 Give Five Star Tree Services a call at (416) 990-3355 if you are concerned about the health of your trees.
 We are delighted to come by for an evaluation and offer advice or treatment if needed.
 We look forward to serving any of your future tree service needs!